Ann Brewster: Critical reception

 World War II called for women to enter the job force and resulted in an increase of women in the comic book industry.
 The art of romance comics was often stylish and elegant.
 Women artists drew graceful, dramatic portrayals and close-ups of a woman's face.
 Among these artists was Ann Brewster.

 Ann Brewster contributed to 36 comics for Fiction House, most while an artist for Jerry Iger's studio.
-Fiction House was more inclined to publishing comics about heroic women who are both strong in character and depicted in the popular "good girl" art style.
+Fiction House was more inclined to publishing comics about heroic women who were both strong in character and depicted in the popular "good girl" art style.
 The Iger Studio became synonymous with this "Good Girl Art", and Brewster's work depicted that of the sexy heroine.
 Brewster's work for Fiction House includes art for: Jane Martin, The Hawk, Rip Carson, Sheena, and ZX-5 Spies in Action.

-In his novel commenting on the Classics Illustrated series, William B. Jones Jr. regarded Brewster's work in various Gilberton comics as clean yet detailed.
+In his commentary on the Classics Illustrated series, William B. Jones Jr. regarded Brewster's work in various Gilberton comics as clean yet detailed.

 The 1973 New York Times article "Wolves Named Silver" comments on Brewster's work in Paige Dixon's Silver Wolf.
 The article discusses the wolf's rise in popularity and pop culture, including reviews of three novels published for young readers.
 Writer Jean Craighead George describes Silver Wolf as a dramatic rise-to-power adventure story featuring the clean-lined illustrations of Ann Brewster.

 In his 1974 issue of Who's Who of American Comics, historian Hames Ware recorded artist Lou Cameron's account of Ann Brewster and her work.
 Cameron said that Brewster was hard working, dedicated, and faithful to her art.
 He described her style as being similar to "Hollywood actress Ann Miller ... if she had shopped at Klein's and if she wore her hair like ten years out of style".
 Cameron continues on to mention that Brewster was considered an excellent children's novel illustrator.
 The Who's Who of American Comics was a four part publication created in collaboration with Jerry Bails.
 Columbia University's Rare Book and Manuscript Library now houses the notes curated by Ware in his efforts to record the biographies of various artists.